Philadelphia Workers’ Compensation Lawyers

 Need Pennsylvania Workers’ Compensation Benefits?

-I got hurt at work.
+I got hurt at work in Pennsylvania.
 Now I can’t do my job and I can’t pay my bills.
 An insurance company keeps calling.
 What do I do?

 The benefits provided to injured workers are meant to protect you financially.
 Available benefits include:

 - Lost wages.
 Payment for a portion of wages you lost due to your injury.

 - Medical care.
 Payment for all medical care related to the work injury, including: medicine, surgery, hospitalization, orthopedic appliances and other related items.

 - Death benefits.
 Those who lose a family member due to a work injury may be entitled to benefits.

 - Amputation and specific loss.
 These benefits are provided if you lose the use of a part of your body.
 They are also available if you suffered sight or hearing loss, or suffered a permanent and serious disfigurement on your head, face or neck.

 What Should you do if you Suffer an Injury on the Job?

 If you are injured at work, or injured while doing something for work, there are several steps you should take to protect yourself and your rights.